This idea was something that abruptly hit me out of nowhere and I felt that I just had to continue down that train of thought.

-Now, conviction?
-Harry never resolutely believed in something in his entire life.
+But conviction?
+Harry never resolutely believed in anything his entire life.
 Probably because he thought for so long that his life was not his own to live.
 Why believe in something when you were not in control of your own fate?

 But for the first time, as he stared at the stolen card, ironically, he felt a sense of belonging.
 That whatever the card was, it was a part of him.
 Now if he didn't have conviction upon himself then what could he possibly have upon?

 The feeling of weightlessness dissipated into thin air, figuratively, and his body slammed onto the ground with much less force than anticipated.
 It certainly hurt but the sense of euphoria that encompassed him eclipsed everything he had ever felt and probably everything that he ever will.
-The turn.
+He had teleported!
+The Turn.

 Did you ever come across that fleeting feeling or a dream or an idea that you once experienced but then before you could confine it between your fingers, it dissipated like fine mist?